Amadeus Cho

-Amadeus Cho, also known as Brawn, is a superhero appearing in American comic books published by Marvel Comics.
+Amadeus Cho is a superhero appearing in American comic books published by Marvel Comics.
 Created by American writer Greg Pak and Canadian artist Takeshi Miyazawa, the character first appeared in Amazing Fantasy vol. 2 #15 (January 2005).
 Cho usually appears in books featuring the Avengers or individual members of that group, such as the Hulk or Hercules.

-A 19-year-old Korean American genius and one of the smartest people on Earth, Cho succeeded Bruce Banner as the Hulk in The Totally Awesome Hulk #1 (2015).
-In contrast with Banner, who found his Hulk powers to be a burden, Cho is a confident character who revels in his newfound abilities.
+A 19-year-old Korean American genius and one of the smartest people on Earth, Cho becomes the Totally Awesome Hulk in The Totally Awesome Hulk #1 (2015).
+In contrast with Bruce Banner, who found his Hulk powers to be a burden, Cho is a confident character who revels in his newfound abilities.
+And much like Banner's cousin Jen Walters/She-Hulk, Cho largely retains his normal personality, in particular the majority of his intelligence and emotional control.
+After nearly being overwhelmed by his Hulk persona, Cho regains control over his body and assumes a new transformation known as Brawn.

 Publication history

 Amadeus Cho was created by Greg Pak and Takeshi Miyazawa, and first appeared in 2005 in Amazing Fantasy (volume 2) #15.
 Pak brought Cho back as a major character in the World War Hulk storyline, and then as one of the primary characters in The Incredible Hercules.
 He subsequently starred in his own miniseries, Heroic Age: Prince of Power.

 In December 2015, as part of the All-New, All-Different Marvel event, Cho began headlining the new series The Totally Awesome Hulk, written by Pak and drawn by Frank Cho.

+In May 2025, Cho's 20th anniversary was commemorated in the one-shot Amadeus Cho 20th Anniversary Special #1.
+The anniversary special was written and illustrated by Cho's co-creators Greg Pak and Takeshi Miyazawa, respectively, with Creees Lee and Jethro Morales joining for additional art.

+In March 2025, it was announced that Cho would be a main character in the upcoming June 2025 limited series Imperial, written by Jonathan Hickman and drawn by artists Federico Vicentini and Iban Coello.